arkency/posts/posts/2014-07-04-on-microservices.md

 ---
-title: "On microservices"
+title: "The many flavours of Microservices"
 created_at: 2014-07-04 22:27:25 +0200
 kind: article
 publish: false
 author: anonymous
-tags: [ 'foo', 'bar', 'baz' ]
+tags: [ 'soa', 'microservices', 'architecture' ]
 ---

 Microservices - everyone talks about them nowadays.
 Not everyone understands them however the same way.
 I've been researching this topic for a while, gathering and evaluating articles, presentations and conference videos.
-Below you can find this research with my comments.
-I've already distilled what characteristic does "ideal" microservice have.
-What does it have for you?

 <!-- more -->

-# Articles and presentations
+## Articles and presentations

 * [http://martinfowler.com/articles/microservices.html]()